 How Are Asian Markets Doing Today?

-Japan's Nikkei 225 index is trading 1.15% higher at press time with banks, retail, chemicals, and information technology stocks pushing up the index.
-The country's imports fell 17.2% year-over-year in September, compared to an expected decline of 21.4%.
-Exports fell 4.9% year-over-year, versus a 2.4% expected decline, while the trade surplus widened to 675 billion Yen from 248.6 billion Yen in August.
+Japan's Nikkei 225 benchmark is trading 0.57% lower at press time, led by a plunge in airlines, banks, financials, and technology stocks.
+There are no major economic events scheduled for Tuesday.

-China's Shanghai Composite index is trading 0.28% lower after gaining in Monday's early trade.
-China's third-quarter GDP surged 4.9% year-over-year, marginally missing the consensus of 5.2% growth.
-GDP grew 2.9% quarter-over-quarter on top of 11.5% growth in the previous quarter.
-China's industrial production in September grew 6.9% year-over-year, beating the consensus of 5.8% growth.
-Fixed asset investment for September in China grew 0.8% year-over-year while the unemployment rate improved slightly to 5.4%.
+China's Shanghai Composite benchmark inched lower by 0.13% at press time, as strong economic data from China showed consumption is recovering.
+Financials and energy names are trading lower, mostly offset by a rise in consumer, services, and utility stocks.
+The People’s Bank of China kept their loan prime rate unchanged at 3.85% on Monday, in-line with consensus.

-Hong Kong's Hang Seng Index is trading 0.63% higher at press time, led by gains in financials and technology shares.
+Hong Kong's Hang Seng is trading lower by 0.30%, led by declines in financials and healthcare stocks.
+Investors will be watching September's unemployment numbers due to release Tuesday.

-Australia's S&P/ASX 200 index closed 1.07% higher on Monday with financials, industrial, healthcare, and technology stocks leading the charge.
+Australia's S&P/ASX 200 is trading 0.65% lower towards the end of the trading day.
+Investors will be watching Westpac/Melbourne Institute Leading Index numbers due Tuesday.

-India's Nifty 50 index is trading 1% higher at press time led by energy, FMCG, and PSU Bank stocks, partially offset by losses in autos and media stocks.
+India's Nifty 50 is the only Asian bourse trading in the green, rising 0.20% in early trade on top of gains on Monday.
+Autos, technology, and media stocks are trading higher, partially offset by losses in PSU bank stocks.
+There are no major economic events scheduled Tuesday.

 Emerging Markets ETFs To Watch: Vanguard FTSE Emerging Markets ETF (NYSE: VWO) and SPDR Portfolio Emerging Markets ETF (NYSE: SPEM).